brainupdaters/drlm/doc/drlm-release-notes.rst

       - Mail

+      - XML/JSON

+      - Telegram

-  * Centralized backup scheduling with a job scheduler
+  * Centralized backup scheduling with a job scheduler and backup policy

   * Export and Import backup between DRLM servers or DRLM clients

+  * Real time clients log in DRLM server

 NOTE: Features marked experimental are prone to change with future releases.